 Lokalise SDK

-The best option to integrate Lokalise into your mobile apps is to use our SDK.
+The best option to integrate Lokalise into your mobile apps is to use our for iOS and Android.
 It lets you seamlessly update your app strings over-the-air, without annoying users with unnecessary updates.
 SDK lets you generate bundle versions in Lokalise and enable them as “production” once they are ready.
 When the user opens your app, SDK automatically checks Lokalise for the latest bundle version.
 If it finds one, it instantly downloads the new bundle and updates all app texts.

 Fastlane actions

-If you are using workflow automation service Fastlane with iOS, check this.
+If you are using workflow automation service Fastlane with iOS, check this repo.
 Our scripts let you automate the deployment process: import and export language files, add new keys to Lokalise or exchange app metadata with AppStore.

 Lokalise CLI